-Use a fuel dispensing bottle (Traxxas Top Fueler, part #5001) to put fuel into Nitro Slash's fuel tank.
+Use a fuel dispensing bottle (Traxxas Top Fueler, part #5001) to put fuel into Slayer Pro 4X4's fuel tank.
 To fill the fuel bottle, squeeze the air out, insert the dispenser tip into the fuel can, and release your grip on the bottle.
-As the bottle expands, fuel will be drawn into it.
+As the bottle expands, fuel will be

-To fill your model, flip up the springloaded cap on the fuel tank, insert the tip of the fuel bottle, and squeeze to dispense the fuel.
-Fill the tank until the fuel level reaches the base of the filler neck.
-Close the fuel tank lid, making sure it closes tightly.
+To fill your model, pull up on the fuel cap handle, insert the tip of the fuel bottle, and squeeze to dispense the fuel.